takeshi-codes/blog/src/posts/plans-for-2021.md

 - MongoDB

-Those last 2 I learned on my own time, but there absolutely great and I think they're worth trying out.
+Those last 2 I learned on my own time, but they're absolutely great and I think they're worth trying out.

 ## What I want to learn in 2021